 A lot of my work relies on the perceived ‘efficacy’ of Psychology, and its research background, which provides useful tools that enable people to make sense of their learning and experience.

 But, of course it is the way the tools are used that really makes an important difference, which is why I also have this interest in how this whole idea of Coaching is growing.

 It is great to have had this chance to reflect and report on my own journey and practice.

 And now… A couple of questions for you to consider:

 - Do you ever consider this idea of authenticity?

 - How do you make sense of it for yourself?

 To connect with Sally

-I am currently working as a freelance career coach predominantly for an organisation that provides coaching for young people in schools to help them to make decisions relating to A levels, Further and Higher Education and careers.
+I am currently working as a freelance career coach predominantly for an organisation that provides assessments and coaching for young people in schools to help them to make decisions relating to A levels, Further and Higher Education, and careers.

-My background of teaching in pre and post compulsory education within a largely widening participation environment enable me to help individuals explore their skills, interests and their own personality and maximise this within their career choices.
+My background of teaching in pre and post compulsory education within a largely widening participation environment enables me to help individuals explore their skills, interests and their own personality, and to maximise this within their career choices.